indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Ruby
 You will need Ruby to cook with Chef.
 RVM is a means to manage different versions of Ruby.
-RVM has been criticed for achieving too much, and that RBEnv is more focussed.
+RVM has been criticised for achieving too much, and that RBEnv is more focussed.
 However, RVM works for me for now.
-I had to have some faith when installing RVM, granting curl root priviledges:
+I had to have some faith when installing RVM, granting curl root privileges:

 {% highlight bash %}
 \curl -L https://get.rvm.io | bash -s stable --ruby
     curl -L get.rvm.io | bash -s stable
 {% endhighlight %}

-The root priviledges are so that it can make changes to openssl.
+The root privileges are required to make changes to openssl.
 Should I not be a bit more paranoid here?

 After you have installed it, you have to source it.